eddyerburgh/blog/_posts/2017-03-12-mock-vuex-in-vue-unit-tests.md

 - Vue
 comments: true
 ---
 Vuex is a great way to manage state in a Vue app.
 For any serious app, you want tests, so in this tutorial we'll see how to mock Vuex in Vue unit tests.

 *Note: This tutorial assumes you understand Vuex and how to unit test Vue components.
-If you don't, check out <a rel="noopener" target="_blank" href="{% post_url 2017-02-08-unit-test-vue-components-beginners %">How to unit test Vue components</a>*
+If you don't, check out <a rel="noopener" target="_blank" href="{% post_url 2017-02-08-unit-test-vue-components-beginners %}">How to unit test Vue components</a>*

 *This is a code-heavy tutorial.
 A full github repo is <a rel="noopener" href="https://github.com/eddyerburgh/mock-vuex-in-vue-unit-tests-tutorial">available here</a> to supplement the tutorial.*